Jayabhaskarreddy98/Test-1/README.md

-Basic programs for practise in Python
+Basic programs for practice in Python